Book Your Stay

 High Clouds

 High altitude clouds catch sunlight after the sun dips below the horizon.
 Then they reflect and scatter that light back down, acting as a canvas for the sunset colors to really shine.
-See, Daniel really knows what he’s talking about.

 Lower Sun Angle